-- Test your hardware and software before putting them in a circuit that's difficult to correct.
+- Test your hardware and software before sewing them into a circuit that's difficult to correct.

-- Do not cross threads in a circuit unless you take protective measures - crosses will short your circuit.
+- Do not cross threads in a circuit unless you take protective measures - crosses will create a short.

 There are several different conductive threads, but the main two types in textile projects are silver-coated nylon, and stainless steel thread made entirely of stainless steel.